 There was no position within procurement to move up, and it was too risky to move him to other functions as a senior executive.
 He is stuck!

 To be a successful global leader, you can never stop learning.
 Always challenge yourself, and be willing to step outside of your comfort zone.
-When you rely on your strengths too much and overuse it, it can become a liability.
+When you rely on your strengths too much and overuse them, they can become a liability.

 That’s also what happened to another client.
 Ben is the China President of a global semiconductor company.
-Born and raised in China and educated in US, he has a strong engineering background.
+Born and raised in China and educated in the US, he has a strong engineering background.
 His 360 feedback showed that he is highly analytical, detail-oriented, and very hands-on.
 These traits have served Ben well in his previous position.
-However, after he was promoted as President of the Great China, his core strengths became a serious liability.
-For example, when important decisions needed to be made, he tended to deep dive into technical details, spent days, even weeks collecting and analyzing data, and weighing all the alternatives.
+However, after he was promoted to President of Great China, his core strengths became a serious liability.
+For example, when important decisions needed to be made, he tended to deep dive into technical details, and spent days, even weeks collecting and analyzing data, and weighing all the alternatives.
 His meetings often turned into long analytical discussions with no decisions at the end.
-He was hands-on about the day-to-day technical problem solving, and had a hard time letting go.
+He was hands-on about day-to-day technical problem-solving and had a hard time letting go.
 His staff was left frustrated and confused.
 He became a true bottleneck.

 Use your strengths wisely!

-I often talk about the importance of being culturally agile when working in a global environment and this rule applies even more acutely, when thinking about personal development.
-A strength is only a strength if it is acknowledged and appreciated by those you are exhibiting it to!
-For many global leaders a delicate balance must be struck between showcasing your own abilities and carefully reading the culture of the room.
+I often talk about the importance of being culturally agile when working in a global environment and this rule applies even more acutely when thinking about personal development.
+A strength is only a strength if it is acknowledged and appreciated by those you are exhibiting it too!
+For many global leaders, a delicate balance must be struck between showcasing your own abilities and carefully reading the culture of the room.